1. The atmosphere is the envelope of_____________.

 Explanation: Due to decreasing solar intensity and slanting rays.

-31. The instrument used to measure solar radiation is:
+31. The instrument used to measure solar radiation is_____________.

 A) Pyrheliometer